-The Gaston County Police Department 911 Communication Center also has the capability of issuing warnings to the College as well.
+The Gaston County Police Department 911 Communication Center can also issue warnings to the College as well.
 This 911 Center provides dispatch service to Campus Police as well as the Belmont Police Department, Belmont Fire Department and EMS providers.
 If the 911 Center becomes aware of a threat on campus they will dispatch Campus Police as well as any other needed emergency resources and will also activate the warning siren and Crusader Alert systems.